aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Setup/Findings/finding5.md

 ---
-title: "Exposed kubernetes Dashboard"
+title: "ExposedKubernetesDashboard"
 sidebar_position: 130
 ---

 This finding informs you that Kubernetes dashboard for your cluster was exposed to the internet by a Load Balancer service.
 An exposed dashboard makes the management interface of your cluster accessible from the internet and allows adversaries to exploit any authentication and access control gaps that may be present.

-To simulate this we will need to expose kubernetes dashboard to internet with service type LoadBalancer.
+To simulate this we will need to exposeKubernetesdashboard to internet with service type LoadBalancer.

-Firstly we will install kubernetes dashboard.
+Firstly we will installKubernetesdashboard.
 Based on [release notes](https://github.com/kubernetes/dashboard/releases/tag/v2.5.1) v2.5.1 is compatable with k8's cluster version 1.23 hence we are picking v2.5.1 for our simulation.

 ```bash
 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.5.1/aio/deploy/recommended.yaml